corvus-dotnet/Corvus.Pipelines/README.md

 This is so useful, we include it in the **Corvus.Pipelines** library itself.

 ### ASP.NET Core
-**Corvus.Piplines** is particularly useful when coupled with, for example, [ASP.NET Core Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview), or even directly through `HttpContext`, to build equally lightweight pipelines for request processing from common building blocks.
+**Corvus.Pipelines** is particularly useful when coupled with, for example, [ASP.NET Core Minimal APIs](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview), or even directly through `HttpContext`, to build equally lightweight pipelines for request processing from common building blocks.

 We are using Corvus.Pipelines in code-generation scenarios for HTTP API handlers, where it is simpler to emit the code that builds pipelines than all of the code that they embody.